googleapis/google-cloud-ruby/CONTRIBUTING.md

 ## Tests

-Tests are very important part of gcloud-ruby.
+Tests are very important part of google-cloud-ruby.
 All contributions should include tests that ensure the contributed code behaves as expected.

 ### Unit Tests